-By decreasing these barriers – which is surprisingly easy in many cases – you’re in a much better position to grow your audience, enhance your brand, attract great talent and reduce complaints.
+By reducing or removing these barriers – which is surprisingly easy in many cases – you’re in a much better position to grow your audience, enhance your brand, attract great talent and reduce complaints.

-Our team of experts (pictured above) can help you understand and identify the issues.
-They’ll then work in partnership with you and your team to develop and implement solutions so you get the best possible results with the resources you have available.
-Whether you’re just starting out or you’re ready to go to the next level, we’re here to help you break down the barriers and let your business thrive.
+Our team of experts (pictured above) can help you understand and identify issues.
+They’ll then work in partnership with you and your team to develop and implement solutions so you get the best possible results with the resources you have available to help your business thrive.

 Website Audits & Digital Accessibility

 All the world’s online so how people access your digital assets is now more important than ever.
 We’ll review your website, apps and social media, let you know how to make them more accessible and then upgrade your content and functionality.
 Our digital partner is Sitback, one of Australia’s leading digital agencies with extensive experience in delivering WCAG compliant digital solutions.

 Want to make your places and spaces more accessible?
 A team of our advisors with diverse lived experience of disability will tour your premises and give recommendations on improving accessibility for visitors and employees.
 We can also advise on building refurbs and provide accessibility assessments of architectural plans as well as any product for the built environment.

 Accessible Content Management